 How I got saved

-By the age of 27 years old I had achieved more than my share of the American dream.
-I was happily married, we had three healthy sons, we were living in our first home and I was running a construction business that I started that same year of 1983.
+By the age of 27 years old, I had achieved more than my share of the American dream.
+I was happily married, my wife Joy and I had three healthy sons, we were living in our first home and I was running a construction business that I started that same year of 1983.
 I was God conscious much of my early life and quite often had a guilty conscience, thus that put me in the right frame of mind to make me susceptible to the gospel of Jesus Christ.
 August of that year I hired a man to work for me that lived just around the block.
-I met him about 3 ½ years earlier when we both ended up on a picket line for the old tractor company Allis Chalmers.
+I met him about 3 ½ years earlier when we met on a picket line for the old tractor company Allis Chalmers.
 His name was Reed.
 The first day that he worked for me I asked him if there really was a Satan.
 I was reading the bible a little bit off and on.
 I was taught in my early Catholic days that the bible wasn’t really to be taken as 100 percent true.
-I did not understand it at that time but the idea of the bible not being the whole truth left me disappointed.
+I did not understand it at that time, but the idea of the bible not being the whole truth left me disappointed.
 Anyway, Reed assured me that there really was a Satan just as the bible says.
 I think something happened to me that very day.
-I think I never cursed again from that day forward.
+I never cursed again from that day forward.
 Day after day Reed would minister those great truths from the bible to me.
-I ate it up, I believed the truth and I was set free the fall of that year.
+I ate it up, I believed the truth and I was set free in August of that year.

-I had a problem however, my wife who is named Joy, was not happy about this.
+I had a problem however, my wife was not happy about this.
 I was already tithing and she was complaining to my best friend that I was giving all our money away.
 I guess ten percent is a lot to people that aren’t used to giving unto the Lord.
-We had a wonderful marriage but after a few months into this Christian walk she said to me that this might lead to a divorce.
+We had a wonderful marriage, but after a few months into this Christian walk she said to me that this might lead to a divorce.
 Without hesitation I looked her right in the eyes and said “honey, do what you want but I am not going to hell for anyone.”
-It was not long after that, that as I went to bed one Friday night Joy was reading a book called the “The Cross and the Switchblade” by David Wilkerson.
+It was not long after that when I went to bed one Friday evening and Joy was reading a book called the “The Cross and the Switchblade” by David Wilkerson.
 I woke up that Saturday morning and Joy was out in the kitchen doing dishes.
-As I walked by her and took one look at her I knew something happened to her.
+As I walked by her and took one look at her, I knew something happened to her.
 I said, “you got saved last night didn’t you?”
 She was full of the joy of the Lord.
 We went on to be members of the church that Reed belonged too which was named Bay View Assembly of God.
 During those wonderful early years I had the wonderful privilege of leading several of my family and friends to the Lord.

 My Call to the Ministry